ChristopherMarais/cmarais_neuro/02_Clean_data/README.md

 # Clean Data

 The data files in this folder contains all the data generated through the processing and analysis of the raw data.
+The number with which each file starts corresponds to the script that was used to generate that file.
 The data files are:

 - `00_event_timestamps_arrays_list.pkl` - This file contains all the timestamps for each event.
 This .pkl file can be imported as a list of arrays where each array contains the index of wehre activity is detected.
 This lsit is the same length and order as the `00_recording_event_times_labels.csv` file and can be added as a column to ease processing in a dataframe format.
 This file has to be imported using the pickle package.